Non-abelian amplification and bilinear forms with Kloosterman sums: Counting solutions in PSL2(Z/cZ)

-\begin{remark} When $c$ is large enough in terms of $H_1, H_2, q$ (so in particular, the first term in \cref{eq:conj-counting} dominates), \cref{conj:counting} becomes a statement about $\PSL_2(\Z)$, which follows from a somewhat tedious combinatorial computation.
-When $q$ is large enough in terms of $H_1, H_2, c$ (so in particular, the second term in \cref{eq:conj-counting} dominates), \cref{conj:counting} can be attacked using expansion methods; see \cite[Lemma 53 and Theorem 50]{shkredov2018asymptotic} for the case when $c$ is prime.
+\begin{remark} When $c$ is large enough in terms of $H_1, H_2, q$ (so in particular, the first term in \cref{eq:conj-counting} dominates), \cref{conj:counting} becomes a statement about $\PSL_2(\Z)$, which can be established; see e.g. \cite[Lemma 30]{shkredov2021modular}.
+When $q$ is large enough in terms of $H_1, H_2, c$ (so in particular, the second term in \cref{eq:conj-counting} dominates), \cref{conj:counting} can be attacked using $L^2$-flattening methods; see \cite[Lemma 53 and Theorem 50]{shkredov2018asymptotic} for the case when $c$ is prime.
 However, note that \cref{eq:conj-counting} saves at best $c^3$ over the trivial bound of $(H_1 H_2)^{q/2}$, and this saving becomes $c^{3/q}$ in our final bounds; therefore, using a large value of $q$ ultimately produces a quantitatively-weak power saving.
 On the other hand, if $q$ is too small, then combining \cref{conj:counting} with \cref{prop:fourier-to-counting} gives information about a small moment of singular values, which produces a weak bound for the top singular value.

 Because of this, \cref{conj:counting} is most relevant in the median range when $q \asymp 1$, say $q \in \{6, 8, 10\}$, and $H_1, H_2 \in [\sqrt{c}, c]$.
-It seems very difficult to fully establish \cref{conj:counting} in these cases, but we can nevertheless make some partial progress towards it.
+It seems very difficult to fully establish \cref{conj:counting} in these cases, but we can nevertheless make some partial progress towards it when $q = 6$.
 When $c$ is prime, the cases $q \in \{4, 6\}$ are also related to some computations of Shkredov \cite[Lemma 15]{shkredov2021modular}. \end{remark}